On the regularity and existence of weak solutions for a class of degenerate singular elliptic problem: Introduction

-To prove our main results, we follow the approximation approach developed in Boccardo-Orsina \cite{Boc}, although we face several difficulties due to the weighted nonlinear structure.
+To prove our main results, we follow the approximation approach developed in \cite{Boc}, although we face several difficulties due to the weighted nonlinear structure.
 Some major difficulties in the weighted case are that suitable embedding results, regularity results are not readily available.
 We found a class of $p$-admissible weights $W_p^{s}$ defined in Section $2$ to be useful, for which the corresponding theory of the weighted Sobolev space is well-developed, see \cite{Juh, Drabek}.
-This class of weights allows us to shift from the weighted Sobolev space to a unweighted Sobolev space with a different Sobolev exponent (see Lemma \ref{emb}), which is useful to obtain a priori estimates.
+This class of weights allows us to shift from the weighted Sobolev space to a unweighted Sobolev space with a different Sobolev exponent (see Lemma \ref{emb}), which is useful to obtain several a priori estimates.
 Moreover, we observe that when $f=w$ our results hold for the whole class of $p$-addmissible weights $W_p$ to be defined in Section $2$.
-Further, the singular exponent $\gamma$ is a function covering both the cases $0<\gamma(x)\leq 1$ and $\gamma(x)>1$.
-To this end, we show the existence, if the function $\gamma(x)$ lie below $1$ inside a neighbourhood of $\Omega$ and also for the case when $\gamma(x)$ is away from $1$ in $\Om$.
-Our uniqueness result is valid for any continuous and positive function $\gamma$.
-To deal with such behavior of $\gamma(x)$, we follow the approach from Carmona-Mart\'{\i}nez-Aparicio \cite{CMP}.

-We would like to emphasize that authors in \cite{Canino} used the algebraic inequality (see Peral \cite{Pe}) to obtain the approximate solutions associated to the singular $p$-Laplace equation.
-Moreover, in the anisotropic case, use of an analogous algebraic inequality resulted the restriction $p\geq 2$ in \cite{BGM}.
-Here, we show that the such inequality can be replaced by the strict monotonicity hypothesis $(H_3)$, which further help us to remove the restriction $p\geq 2$ in \cite{BGM}.
-As in Hara \cite{Hara}, we prove existence of the approximate solutions by a direct implementation of the Minty-Browder theorem in Lemma \ref{exisapprox}.
-Moreover, due to the nonlinear structure of our operator, in contrast to \cite{Boc}, a priori estimates on the approximate solutions are not enough to pass to the limit, see \cite{Canino}, which required a gradient convergence theorem in the unweighted setting, see Boccardo-Dal Maso-Murat \cite{Bocgrad, Mura98}, Kilpel\"{a}inen-Mal\'{y} \cite{KMaly92}.
-Here we apply gradient convergence theorem established for the weighted case in Mikkonen \cite{Mikko}, see also Trudinger-Yang \cite{Tru02}.
+As in \cite{Hara}, we prove existence of the approximate solutions by a direct implementation of the Minty-Browder Theorem from \cite{var}.
+Moreover, due to the nonlinear structure of our operator, in contrast to \cite{Boc}, a priori estimates on the approximate solutions are not enough to pass to the limit, see \cite{Canino}, which required a gradient convergence theorem in the unweighted setting, see \cite{Bocgrad, Masomura, TeroMaly}.
+Here we apply gradient convergence theorem established for the weighted case in \cite{Mikko}, see also \cite{Tru}.
+Further, we use the technique from \cite{CMP} to deal with variable singularity.

 This article is organized as follows: In Section $2$, we present the functional setting and state our main results.
 In Section $3$, we establish some preliminary results and finally, in Section $4$, we prove our main results.